rust-lang/rust/src/doc/rustc/src/lints/listing/deny-by-default.md

 This lint detects any `const` items with the `#[no_mangle]` attribute.
-Constants do not have their symbols exported, and therefore, this probably means you meant to use a `static`, not a `const.
+Constants do not have their symbols exported, and therefore, this probably means you meant to use a `static`, not a `const`.
 Some example code that triggers this lint:

 ```rust,ignore